 You don’t need to be an American citizen to pass a gun background check.
 The FBI allows sales to foreigners who are legally in the country, so long as they are a permanent resident, have come legally without a visa and meet residency requirements, or have a visa and a hunting or sporting license.

 This is a catch-all category that includes various people whom the FBI deems ineligible to possess a firearm even though the relevant state records may not be entered into NICS or the National Crime Information Center.
 Also included in the Federally Denied Persons File are people who may not possess guns as a result of a deferred judgement.

-According to the State department, someone who formally renounces their U.S. citizenship also “must renounce all the rights and privileges associated with such citizenships.”
-That includes those rights under the Second Amendment, even though legal aliens may buy and possess firearms.
-This category is exceedingly rare.
+According to the State Department, anyone who formally renounces American citizenship also “must renounce all the rights and privileges associated with such citizenships.”
+That includes Second Amendment rights.
+Denials under this category are exceedingly rare.